jbruce12000/kiln-controller/README.md

   * support for shifting schedule when kiln cannot heat quickly enough
   * prevents integral wind-up when temperatures not near the set point
   * automatic restarts if there is a power outage or other event
+  * support for a watcher to page you via slack if you kiln is out of whack
+  * easy scheduling of future kiln runs

 **Run Kiln Schedule**